National Debate Coaches Association National Championships

 5) Second rebuttal must answer first rebuttal

-I don’t really care what type of argument you read as long as it is well explained, has warrants, and is weighed (case, k’s, theory... whatever are all fine).
-You do what you're best at and I'll judge it accordingly.
+I don’t care what type of argument you read as long as it is well explained, has warrants, and is weighed (case, k’s, theory... whatever are all fine).
+You do what you're best at!

 Speed:

 You can go as fast or slow as you want.
-I won't have any issue flowing any speed you decide to go.
+I will be good flowing any speed you decide to go.

 Theory: